eliotayache-nv/GAMMA/README.md

 ## Usage

-Output is stored in ./results/Last

-Before a new computation, create this directory.
+Output is stored in ./results/Last. you can run calculations you need to create this directory.

 ```bash
 mkdir -p results/Last